Future Leaders Exchange (FLEX) Program A FLAG Sponsored Program

 Since 1993, nearly 300 students with a disability have taken part in FLEX, and describe it as a powerful path to independence and increased self-confidence.

 Students with disabilities are welcome and encouraged to participate in FLEX.
 There are over 300 FLEX alumni who are blind, deaf or have a physical disability (for example, cerebral palsy).
 Staff works to accommodate students with disabilities at testing and on the program.
 Special testing materials are available to accommodate the needs of students with disabilities.
 FLEX believes all eligible candidates should have the chance to apply to the program.

 FLEX English Requirements

 FLEX is not a language program.
-Finalists are selected more because they have demonstrated an ability to adapt and thrive in a new environment, rather than for their language skills.
-Participants are tested in their knowledge of the English language because knowledge of spoken and written English will be necessary if students are to successfully participate in school and home life in the U.S. If an applicant has demonstrated characteristics that make him/her suitable to become a finalist, but that applicant’s level of English is not sufficient, s/he may be eligible to receive supplemental language instruction.
+Finalists are selected because they have demonstrated an ability to adapt and thrive in a new environment, rather than for their language skills.
+Participants are tested in their knowledge of the English language because knowledge of spoken and written English will be necessary if students are to successfully participate in school and home life in the U.S. If an applicant has demonstrated characteristics that make him/her suitable to become a finalist, but that applicant’s level of English is not sufficient, they may be eligible to receive supplemental language instruction.